Top Multimedia Apps for Chromebooks

 ClapMotion is a free Chrome App for creating stop-motion-animation.
 Students trigger image capture simply by clapping their hands!
 This is a great tool for science classrooms, or for students who want to illustrate a sequence of events.

-Adobe Spark offers a feature called “spark video” which is great for simple, narrated videos.
+Adobe Creative Cloud Express (formerly Adobe Spark) offers a feature called “spark video” which is great for simple, narrated videos.
 Spark video is ideal for younger students who don’t need lots of fancy video editing.
 You can create a Spark video with pictures and text, adding in a narration and background music.
 Spark also features a Chrome App.

 Screencastify is a free Chrome Extension that lets you record screencasts (a video of your screen), or capture video through your webcam.
 Screencastify saves video to Google Drive.
 Record up to 10 minutes.